4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 Your score was then set to *max(25 - number of changes, 5)*, to enforce a 5 point minimum on this section for charity.

+## Questions

+Any questions about the rubric or the assignment should be posted on the Piazza followup discussion pertaining to the rubric.
+More personal questions pertaining to your specific submission should be sent as a reply to your grade report email, to give us context on your submission.
+We will not accept any other emails, the only exception being if you did not receive a grade report email and think you should have.

+## Grade Review

+A grade review is a request for the graders to review your work believe that *it has been graded in error, consistent with the rubric outlined above*. (more info about grade review here)